lucia-auth/lucia/documentation/content/main/start-here/getting-started.sveltekit.md

 ---
 _order: 1
 title: "Getting started"
+description: "Learn how to get started with Lucia using SvelteKit"
 ---

 Install Lucia and the SvelteKit integration using your package manager of your choice. `lucia-auth` can be used as is in a server environment (and only inside it), and `@lucia-auth/sveltekit` provides SvelteKit specific code for both the backend and frontend.